fsaris/home-assistant-zonneplan-one/README.md

 <details>

 1. Go to `HACS` => `Integrations`
-1. Click on the three dots icon in right bottom of the **Zonneplan ONE** card
+1. Click on the three dots icon in right bottom of the **Zonneplan** card
 1. Click `Reinstall`
 1. Make sure `Show beta versions` is checked
 1. Select version `main`